AIMath-Lab/SufficientConditions/README.md

-# How to Use Deep Learning to Identify Sufficient Conditions:
+# How to Use Deep Learning to Identify Sufficient Conditions
 ## A Case Study on Stanley’s e-Positivity